 These teams can help advise you if you have any questions or concerns about your immigration status.

 It is your responsibility to ensure you have a valid passport and visa throughout your stay in the UK.
 Please ensure that you renew your passport in good time if it is due to expire during your studies.
-If you lose your passport you must report the loss to the police and to your embassy; please also let us know PBSHelp@uclan.ac.uk and ensure that you take your new passport into the <i> when you receive it so that it can be scanned onto your student record.
+If you lose your passport you must report the loss to the police and to your embassy; please also let us know SICTSupport@uclan.ac.uk and ensure that you take your new passport into The <i> when you receive it so that it can be scanned onto your student record.